MarjusMetushi/FileShare/README.md

 # Concept
 The concept of this project is to start a server, connect two clients to this server and allow these clients to store their files in the server and download them.
 # Instructions
-This project works in the following order
+This project works in the following order<br>
--Start the server class
+-Start the server class<br>
--Start the clients
+-Start the clients<br>
--Select a file/Folder
+-Select a file/Folder<br>
--Send the selected file/folder to the server
+-Send the selected file/folder to the server<br>
--Click The "View Uploaded Files" button in order to download the files -After downloading a file/folder, it will appear in the desktop as a ZIP folder or if it's a file the format remains unchanged
+-Click The "View Uploaded Files" button in order to download the files<br>
+-After downloading a file/folder, it will appear in the desktop as a ZIP folder or if it's a file the format remains unchanged<br>
--Possibility to download a file from the folder as needed because the folder gets sent separately before sent as a ZIP
+-Possibility to download a file from the folder as needed because the folder gets sent separately before sent as a ZIP<br>
 # Screenshots
 Client1 and Client2 have almost identical user interfaces
 <br>